syma-research/syma-research.github.io/teaching.md

 title: "Teaching"
 ---

-Here I list the classes I guest lectured and led lab sessions for at the Harvard T.H.
+Here are the classes I guest lectured and led lab sessions for at the Harvard T.H.
 Chan School of Public Health.

 Guest lecturer: